Freehold Flat Mortgages

 Very few mainstream lenders will offer mortgages on a freehold flat.
 Even if they do, they’ll often have stringent criteria, such as:

-HSBC, Nationwide and NatWest are the only mainstream lenders who will currently consider lending on true freehold flats, but this will always depend on your individual circumstances and is subject to strict criteria.
+HSBC, Nationwide, and NatWest are the only mainstream lenders currently considering lending on true freehold flats, but this will always depend on your circumstances and will be subject to strict criteria.

-The remaining few lenders who operate in this space are smaller providers, and in all cases, it’s advisable to speak to a specialist broker beforehand.
+The remaining few lenders in this space are smaller providers, and it’s advisable to speak to a specialist broker beforehand in all cases.

 Eligibility requirements

-Eligibility criteria can be more strict for this kind of mortgage.
+Eligibility criteria can be stricter for this kind of mortgage.

 Here are a few things you’ll need to bear in mind.